 At the trial or hearing, the court opens with the legal presumption the spouses' premarital agreement is valid.
 From there, the spouse challenging the validity of the premarital agreement carries the initial burden of proof and must make a case of the agreement's invalidity.
 The burden of proof then shifts to the proponent of the premarital agreement, who must offer evidence of the premarital agreement's validity.
 The judge will analyze the deal regarding voluntariness.

 Texas Law for Agreements Made on or Before September 1, 1993

-In 1993, the legislature amended the Family Code by eliminating common-law defenses to the enforcement of premarital agreements executed on or after September 1, 1993.
-Thus, for premarital agreements executed on or after September 1, 1993, involuntary execution and unconscionability are the only grounds for contesting the enforcement of a premarital agreement.
+In 1993, the legislature amended the Family Code by eliminating common-law defenses to enforce premarital agreements executed on or after September 1, 1993.
+Thus, for premarital agreements performed on or after September 1, 1993, involuntary execution and unconscionability are the only grounds for contesting the enforcement of a premarital agreement.

 Tex.
 Fam.
 Code §4.006(c).
-While Family Code §4.006(c) indicates that involuntary execution and unconscionability are the exclusive defenses to enforcement of a premarital agreement, a specific term of an agreement (as opposed to the agreement as a whole) can still be challenged if it is a prohibited contractual term.
+While Family Code §4.006(c) indicates that involuntary execution and unconscionability are the exclusive defenses to enforce a premarital agreement, a specific term of a deal (as opposed to the agreement as a whole) can still be challenged if it is a prohibited contractual term.

-With a divorce or probate pending, the premarital agreement's validity may be challenged by either spouse, by a deceased spouse's executor, or by a third-party beneficiary of the contract.
-A premarital agreement could be set aside for a number of reasons.
+With a divorce or probate pending, the premarital agreement's validity may be challenged by either spouse, a deceased spouse's executor, or a third-party beneficiary of the contract.
+A premarital agreement could be set aside for many reasons.

 Factors that the court should consider when determining whether the agreement was voluntarily entered into include: